Brane inflation driven by an arctan potential: CMB constraints and Reheating

 and

 When the condition $\epsilon =1$ is satisfied we can define the value of the field at the end of inflation, $\phi_{end}$.
 However, we could not invert Eq.~\eqref{eq:epsilon} directly, instead, we did it numerically considering the values of $\phi_{end}$ and $\beta$ which satisfy $\epsilon(\phi_{end})=1$.
-The results are two solutions: one is valid for $\beta,\phi_{end} > 0$ and the second is valid for $\beta,\phi_{end} < 0$, hereafter solution 1 and 2, respectively.
-Thus, we fit two polynomial functions of 15th order for both solutions of $\phi_{end}$ in terms of $\beta$.
+In order to determine a smooth function which passes exactly through these points, and which can be evaluated everywhere, we have used a routine to interpolate the data, from which we could fit a polynomial function of 15th order necessary to calculate other quantities (as we shall see).